SchulzLab/SNEEP/docs/examples.rst

   differentialBindingAffinity_multipleSNPs -o examples/SNEEP_output_REM_PRO_HiC/   -r <pathToInteractions> -g ensemblID_GeneName.txt -c 0.001 -n 10 necessaryInputFiles/estimatedScalesPerMotif_1.9.txt -b necessaryInputFiles/frequency.txt -x necessaryInputFiles/transition_matrix.txt examples/combined_Jaspar2022_Hocomoco_Kellis_human_transfac.txt  examples/SNPs_EFO_0000612_myocardial_infarction.bed ${genome}

-Example 4: Compute a proper random background control and highlight the cell-ype specific TFs
+Example 4: Compute a proper random background control and highlight the cell type specific TFs
 ---------------------------------------------------------------------------------------------

 To perform a random background sampling the optional parameters -j, -k, -l and -q need to be specified.
 We recommend to sample at least 100 background rounds, meaning set -j to 100.
 The random SNPs are sampled from the dbSNP database.
 We provide the corresponding file in the Zenodo repository (unzipped file: dbSNPs_sorted.txt) which is used to specify the flag -k.
 To allow reproducible results, we ask the user to set a random seed via the -l flag.
 Please use varying random seed for runs with different input SNPs.
 The flag -q is used to speed up the background sampling by exclude TFs, which did not have or did have less significant differential binding affinities on the input SNPs.
 Per default -q is set not 0, meaning only TFs with at least 1 significant change in the binding affinity are considered in the background sampling.